Cameron Mitchell (actor): Later work

-Late in his career, Mitchell played a gangster for laughs in My Favorite Year (1982), and a police detective in the 1983 pornographic film Dixie Ray, Hollywood Star.
-He had a supporting role in the anthology horror films Night Train to Terror (19V85) and From a Whisper to a Scream (1987), as well as roles portraying right-wing General Edwin A. Walker in Prince Jack (1985), and as Captain Alex Jansen in Space Mutiny, a 1988 South African science fiction film that appeared as an "Experiment" in episode 820 of Mystery Science Theater 3000.
+Late in his career, Mitchell played a gangster for laughs in My Favorite Year (1982), a drunken ship captain in the Filipino martial-arts horror-comedy Raw Force (1982), and a police detective in the 1983 pornographic film Dixie Ray, Hollywood Star.
+He had a supporting role in the anthology horror films Night Train to Terror (1985) and From a Whisper to a Scream (1987), as well as roles portraying right-wing General Edwin A. Walker in Prince Jack (1985), and as Captain Alex Jansen in Space Mutiny, a 1988 South African science-fiction film that appeared as an "Experiment" in episode 820 of Mystery Science Theater 3000.

 In 1984, he had the role of Duke Kovak in Partners in Crime.
-He also appeared in an episode of Knight Rider (1982 TV series), playing the role of criminal, Bernie Mitchell.
+He also appeared in an episode of Knight Rider, playing the role of criminal Bernie Mitchell.

+Through the end of the decade, Mitchell appeared in many low-budget, direct-to-video films, often in roles only lasting a few minutes.
+His role in these productions led him to be a recurring subject, and later a running gag, on the internet film review show Best of the Worst.

+Aborted sports career

+Mitchell pitched for the Culver City-Palms semiprofessional baseball team when his acting schedule allowed.